oopDaniel/COEN317-Static-Server/Readme.md

 - A static file server written by `NodeJS` using event-driven architecture, which allows receiving request from browser, `telnet`, etc. and respond with proper result.
 - Supports HTTP status code 200, 304, 403, and 404.
-- A Makefile and tools for building `NodeJS` App into executable.
+- A Makefile and tools to build `NodeJS` app into executable.
 - Dependency: `NodeJS 8.0+` and a bunch of dev dependencies unrelated to this static server itself.

 *Note: the server is designed to be running on `linux`.*